HemanthScutoid/spacelinx-mes-docs/docs/plm/eco/eco.md

 # Engineering Change Order (ECO)

-The **Engineering Change Order (ECO)** module allows teams to propose, track, and approve changes to parts, designs, or processes.
+An **Engineering Change Order (ECO)** is a formal document used to propose, review, and approve changes to a part, product design, or process.
-It ensures that every change is properly documented, reviewed, and approved before being implemented.
+ECOs ensure that any modifications are **properly documented, evaluated, and authorized** before implementation.

+### Why We Use ECOs

+- 🛠️ **Control Changes:** Ensures design or process changes are tracked systematically.
+- ✅ **Maintain Quality:** Reduces errors by requiring approval before implementation.
+- 📑 **Audit Trail:** Keeps a record of all changes for accountability.
+- 💡 **Communication:** Facilitates collaboration between engineering, manufacturing, and management.
+- ⚡ **Efficiency:** Streamlines the process of updating parts or processes without causing disruptions.

+### When Do We Need ECOs

+- Introducing a **new design or part modification**.
+- Updating **manufacturing or assembly processes**.
+- Correcting **defects or errors** in existing products.
+- Implementing **regulatory or compliance-related changes**.
+- Making **improvements or optimizations** to existing designs.

 ---